Farm to Community (2018 and Beyond)

-AFI’s Farm to Pantry program, in partnership with Long Island Cares, gives farmers an outlet for their surplus produce and pays them for it while at the same time providing hungry Long Islanders with fresh, healthy produce.
+Our Farm to Food Pantry program, in partnership with Long Island Cares, has given farmers an outlet for their surplus produce while at the same time providing hungry Long Islanders with healthy food.

-Every week during the growing season, AFI aggregates surplus produce for purchase by Long Island’s Food Bank, which then distributes it to 600 food pantries in Nassau and Suffolk Counties.
+During the growing season, Amagansett Food Institute aggregated surplus produce for purchase by Long Island Cares Harry Chapin Food Bank, which then distributed the food to 600 food pantries in Nassau and Suffolk Counties.

-In fall and winter, AFI works with local farms to deliver produce directly to local food pantries.
-These deliveries are especially important in the Hamptons, where jobs are scarce during off-season months.
-This portion of the program relies entirely on private donors and local support.
-If you would like to contribute to the Farm to Pantry Program, please contact us directly.
+In fall and winter, we worked with local farms to deliver produce directly to local food pantries.
+These deliveries were especially important in the Hamptons, where jobs are scarce during off-season months.

-AFI thanks the Long Island Community Foundation for its support of the Farm to Pantry Project.
+Since 2013, the program has accounted for more than 120,000 pounds of produce.
+Many thanks to the Long Island Community Foundation for its support of the Farm to Pantry Project.